字典APP>英语词典>tailspin翻译和用法

 尽管银行家最近一次进军证券化领域,导致全球经济在次贷市场崩盘后陷入失控状态,但他们并未放弃此类投资。

-• All eyes are on Washington to pull the world out of its economic tailspin.
+• The immediate task facing governments and central banks is to pull the world economy out of its tailspin.